kmpm/caddy-events-nats/README.md

 #### must_publish

-If set to `on` then the module with throw and error if...
+If set to `yes` then the module with throw and error if...

 - an event is triggered but the NATS client connection is lost
 - the event data in form of a [CloudEvent](#cloudevent) can't be